-Emily currently is a board-certified music therapist as of 2019 and is working toward her certification in resource-oriented music and imagery.
+Emily currently is a board-certified music therapist and is certified in resource-oriented music and imagery.
 Music and imagery is something Emily is highly passionate about and likes to incorporate in supervision spaces for creative processing and expression.
-Her clinical experience ranges across populations of at-risk youth with mental health needs, specialized education groups, and adults with disabilities.
-Emily has been a supervising therapist for several practicum students and colleagues throughout the past several years and has a commitment to continually exploring her own growth and supervision approaches.
+Her clinical experience ranges across populations of at-risk youth with mental health needs, specialized education groups, early intervention and adults with disabilities.
+Emily has been a supervising therapist for several practicum students, previous interns and colleagues throughout the past several years and has a commitment to continually exploring her own growth and supervision approaches.
+In addition, Emily is the current Vice-President Elect for the New England Region of AMTA.

-Emily has been a part of the RMTS team for 3 years and counting.
-Throughout her time she has developed into her current role as a lead music therapist providing individual and group supervision to a cohort of clinicians on the team.
+Emily has been a part of the RMTS team for approaching 5 years.
+Throughout her time, she has developed into her current role as a lead music therapist providing individual and group supervision to a cohort of clinicians on the team.
 Emily is involved in several project initiatives including Staff Beats, Happy Committee, and DEI Committee which strive to bring cohesiveness to the workplace and share that model with other corporate companies.
 Emily is passionate about supporting others in creating a foundation to thrive.